 The submission may be an original empirical investigation, a qualitative review paper, or a meta-analysis.
 There may be co-authors, but the student submitting the paper must be first author.

-- A full paper in APA (6th ed.) format reporting the project.
-This should be a complete report of the work, as would be written for a journal submission.
+- a full paper in APA (7th ed.) format reporting the project (This should be a complete report of the work, as would be written for a journal submission.);

-- Two copies of the paper should be submitted: one with the authors' names included and one without, so blind reviews may be done.
+- two copies of the paper: one with the authors' names included and one without, so blind reviews may be done.

 Email your nominations along with any questions about the award to the current chair of the Awards Committee.